 5. to integrate ethical principles and leadership into one’s life, which includes demonstrating compliance with principles of academic integrity, as well as an understanding of the ethical considerations and ethical codes that are adhered to in the business of shipping and chartering.

 Advanced Certificate in Supply Chain Management

 This 21-credit certificate allows for graduate studies in specialized supply-chain management courses.
+Demande for supply-chain management professionals has been growing for more than a decade; earning this stand-along certificate can fast-track your career in a growing profession.
 This program cannot be completed online.

 U.S. Coast Guard License